 ‘Battle for The Rock’ Army vs. Navy flag football game set for Dec.
 9

-Spectators can tailgate at Brady Street Stadium prior to the classic clash

-ROCK ISLAND, Ill.
-(KWQC) -That legendary Army vs. Navy rivalry is coming to the Quad Cities for the first time and it will be televised.
+DAVENPORT, Iowa (KWQC) - That legendary Army vs. Navy rivalry is coming to the Quad Cities for the first time and it will be televised.

-Quad Cities Live guests included representatives from both sides: Captain Jonathan Moon (USMC) for the Navy/Marines team and Staff Sgt.
-Scipio Mundine for Army.

-The Rock Island Arsenal will bring its flag football game to Davenport’s Brady Street Stadium on Friday, Dec.
-9, at 6 p.m. marking the fourth year of highly-charged competition between Rock Island Arsenal soldiers and NAVY sailors Marines, and Coast Guardsmen.

 The staff of KWQC-TV6 will be doing a live telecast of the game to be broadcast on sister station COZI-TV 6.3.
 Redrick Terry will be calling the play-by-play while Joey Donia and Evan Denton do feature reporting.